bigdatagenomics/adam/docs/api/genomicDataset.rst

 that can be queried through the Spark SQL API. ``positionBin`` is used internally by the public function ``GenomicRDD.filterByOverlappingRegions``.
-User code in ADAM-shell or user applications could similarly utilize the ``positionBin`` field when creating Spark SQL queries on a ``genomicRDD.dataset`` backed by partitioned Parquet.
+User code in ADAM-shell or user applications could similarly utilize the ``positionBin`` field when creating Spark SQL queries on a ``genomicDataset.dataset`` backed by partitioned Parquet.

 **Re-using a previously loaded partitioned dataset:**

 When a partitioned dataset is first created within an ADAM session, a partition discovery/initialization step is performed that can take several minutes for large datasets.
-The original GenomicRDD object can then be re-used multiple times as the parent of different filtration and processing transformations and actions, without incurring this initializiation cost again.
-Thus, re-use of a parent partitioned ``GenomicRDD`` is key to realizing the latency advantages of partitioned datasets described above.
+The original GenomicDataset object can then be re-used multiple times as the parent of different filtration and processing transformations and actions, without incurring this initializiation cost again.
+Thus, re-use of a parent partitioned ``GenomicDataset`` is key to realizing the latency advantages of partitioned datasets described above.

 .. code:: scala